-Reinstalling preinstalled programs and device drivers
+Reinstalling preinstalled applications and device drivers

-Your computer has provisions that enable you to reinstall selected factory-installed programs and device drivers.
+Your computer has provisions that enable you to reinstall selected factory-installed applications and device drivers.

-Reinstalling preinstalled programs
+Reinstalling preinstalled applications

-To reinstall selected programs, do the following:
+To reinstall selected application programs, do the following:

 - 1. Turn on your computer. - 2.
 Go to the C:\SWTOOLS directory. - 3.
 Open the APPS folder.
-The folder contains several subfolders named for the various preinstalled applications. - 4.
-Open the subfolder for the program you are reinstalling. - 5.
+In it are several subfolders named for the various preinstalled applications. - 4.
+Open the subfolder for the application you are reinstalling. - 5.
 Double-click Setup, and then follow the on-screen steps to reinstall the program.